isc-projects/stork/doc/devel.rst

 Web UI Unit Tests
 =================

-Stork offers web UI tests, to take advantage of the unit-tests generated automatically by Angular.
+Stork offers web UI tests, to take advantage of the unit tests generated automatically by Angular.
 The simplest way to run these tests is by using Rake tasks:

 .. code:: console